 Cache based on geo

 The Didomi CDN files are generated and served based on the user country.
 Ensure that your proxy acts the same way and caches different versions of a given file based on the country of the user request.

-Files are not specific to a given user but to a specific country.
+Files returned by the Didomi CDN are not specific to a given user but to the user country.

 After getting a file from the Didomi CDN, your proxy must respect all cache headers returned by the Didomi CDN (Cache-Control, Expires, etc.) to ensure that files updated on the Didomi CDN get updated in your proxy as well.